joaomelo/auth-mech/README.md

 ## Updating Credentials

-Firebase Auth supports updating email and password without providing user password.
+Fireauth supports updating email and password without providing a user password.
 It maybe demands re-authentication based on the last time the user signed in.
-I find that behavior a little unpredictable and also believe that users should always confirm password when doing those updates.
+I find that behavior a little unpredictable and also believes that users should always confirm password when doing those updates.

 AuthMech instances provide `updateEmail` and `updatePassword` methods.
-They take the new email or password string as first parameter and the current password as second.
+They take the new email or password string as the first parameter and the current password as the second one.

-They will always attempt a re-authentication before updating and return a Promise which resolves or rejects based on Firebase response.
+They will always attempt a re-authentication before updating and will return a Promise, which resolves or rejects based on Firebase response.

-The email will not update until the user confirms the link sent to him or her.
-But `updatePassword`, otherwise, will update immediately and trigger a AuthMech state change.
+The email will not update until the user confirms the link sent to him.
+But `updatePassword`, otherwise, will update immediately.

-Let's see a example implemented for those updates.
+Let's see an example implemented for those updates.

 ``` js
 // helper functions